onosproject/device-provisioner/README.md

 # Device-provisioner
-The main objective of this project is to implement an SDN application for provisioning of device pipeline config using P4Runtime and gNMI automatically when the devices in a network are discovered/provisioned using [onos-topo] subsystem.
+The main objective of this project is to provide an SDN application for provisioning of device pipeline config using [P4Runtime][P4Runtime] and [gNMI][gNMI] automatically as the devices in a network get discovered/provisioned using
+[onos-topo] subsystem.

 ## Architecture
 The application uses [onos-p4-sdk][onos-p4-sdk], [Atomix][Atomix], and [onos-p4-plugins][onos-p4-plugins] to
-implement a reconciliation loop controller that brings the actual state device pipeline config to a desired state for each device that is defined as a programmable entity in [onos-topo][onos-topo].
-The following figure show the interaction of the app with micro-onos subsystems.
+implement a reconciliation loop controller that brings the actual state device pipeline config to a desired state for each device where each device is defined as a programmable entity in [onos-topo][onos-topo].
+The following Figure shows the interactions of the app with micro-onos subsystems and P4 programmable devices.

 ![design](docs/images/arch.png)

 ### Device Pipeline Configuration Using P4Runtime API
-The application uses P4Runtime **SetForwardingPipelineConfig** RPC to set/update pipelines in a P4 programmable device.
-At very high level, the user specifies the pipelines and type of configuration action that are defined in P4Runtime API (e.g.  VERIFY, VERIFY_AND_COMMIT, RECONCILE_AND_COMMIT, etc) that should be provisioned for each device when the device entity is created in [onos-topo][onos-topo].
+The application uses P4Runtime *SetForwardingPipelineConfig* RPC to set/update pipelines in a P4 programmable device.
+At very high level, the user specifies the pipelines and type of configuration action for each pipeline (e.g.  VERIFY, VERIFY_AND_COMMIT, RECONCILE_AND_COMMIT, etc) that should be provisioned for each device when the device entity is created in [onos-topo][onos-topo].
 The pipeline config reconciliation loop controller listens to topology changes and tries to reconcile the pipeline config and reach to the desired state based on the user request.